 We are happy to chat to you if you would like to know more about how to support your child in maths.

-Every Monday we have a 1 minute tables test, currently based on the 2 x table and with some children now doing division as well.
+Every Monday we have a 1 minute tables test.
 Our scores are definitely improving each week!

 What we are doing in Spelling:

 In Y2 we learn spelling rules that can be applied to writing.
 There are also weekly lists of individual words to learn.
 Every child has been given a copy of the High Frequency Words that do not follow a spelling rule and these will also need to be learnt.

 We will start term 5 by revising all our spelling rules associated with adding suffixes to root words and using these rules with the suffixes -er, -est and -ness.

 We will also continue to look at homophones - words that sound the same but are spelt differently and have different meanings.